MartV0/personal-site/content/posts/variable_sized_on_stack.md

 | 16|local_var1||
 | 17| |<-- rbp, the stack frame|

-> 💡 Note that arrays are addressed upward, meaning as the index increases of the memory address increases, so in the opposite direction to which the stack grows.
+> 💡 Note that arrays are addressed upward, so as the index increases the memory address increases, so in the opposite direction to which the stack grows.

 How would we address `local_var2` in this case?
-In this case we could simply do `rbp-6`, however this would stop working once we create a different sized array.
+Here we could simply do `rbp-6`.
+However, this would stop working once we create a different sized array.

 To solve this we can store the offset of the array in another local variable, and calculate the address using that offset.